PLN-team/pyPLNmodels/README.md

 - ```N_iter_max ``` default is : 5000
 - ```tol  ``` default is : 1e-3

-You can check if the algorithm has converged following the same guidelines as fro ```fastPLN```.
+You can check if the algorithm has converged following the same guidelines as for ```fastPLN```.
+The numerical complexity is linear with respect to the number of genes p.

 ### Fit the IMPS_PLN model

-The numerical complexity is linear with respect to the number of genes p.
 To fit the IMPS based model, you need to declare the number of Principal composents, and then you can fit the model:
 ```
 nbpcs = 5